scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 In order to provide interested students with the skills needed to appy computational methods in their own research I have developed a week-long intensive computational methods “boot camp.”
 The boot camp requires no prior knowledge or experience with computer programming or software development and all current and future course materials are made freely available online.

+..
+PUT THIS IN SLIDE!
 This is the second year that I have run the boot camp.
 The first year I did not advertise the course outside of the SGPE.
-The boot camp was attended by a small, but enthusiastic,  group of students.[#]_ This year I decided to advertise the Python boot camp outside of the SGPE via the Scottish Insitite for Research in Economics (SIRE) and almost 50 students registered interest in attending including:
+The boot camp was attended by a small, but enthusiastic,  group of students. [#]_ This year I decided to advertise the Python boot camp outside of the SGPE via the Scottish Insitite for Research in Economics (SIRE) and almost 50 students registered interest in attending including:

-* undergraduate economics students from University of Edinburgh;
+.. * undergraduate economics students from University of Edinburgh;
-* SGPE MSc students as well as MSc students from other University of Edinburgh schools (i.e., maths and physics);
+.. * SGPE MSc students as well as MSc students from other University of Edinburgh schools (i.e., maths and physics);
-* PhD students from at least 5 Scottish Universities;
+.. * PhD students from at least 5 Scottish Universities;
-* PhD students from at least 2 English Universities;
+.. * PhD students from at least 2 English Universities;
-* Faculty members from at least 2 Scottish Universities;
+.. * Faculty members from at least 2 Scottish Universities;
-* Faculty members from one English University.
+.. * Faculty members from one English University.

+..
 Of the 50 students that registered interest, close to 40 actually attended the boot camp.
 40 students represents a 400% increase in attendance relative to last year's boot camp and suggests that there is significant demand amongst UK economists for the type of training that I am providing.

 .. [#] Attendees were primarly SGPE MSc students, however there were also a few economics PhD students from the Universities of Edinburgh and Glasgow.